Email Headers: How to read and use message headers

-DKIM is a method to associate a domain name to an email, thereby allowing an organization to check the (cryptographic) signature to ensure that the message was sent by its claimed owner and was not modified during the transit.
+DKIM is a method to associate a domain name to an email.
+Furthermore it allows an organization to check the (cryptographic) signature to ensure untampered transit of the message.
+Thereby it ensures the ownership of the message.

 From the sample message above:

 DKIM-Signature: v=1; a=rsa-sha256; c=relaxed/relaxed; d=gmail.com; s=20161025; h=from:to:subject:date:message-id:mime-version:thread-index :content-language; bh=fZjxO4TdlsVYWA6YIXoMF8AS+FOsm2lV1tfhDvYZNQo=; b=cMSUNWMGENp4jXuFTInBnZi6Sq2ZcjhBNA0ht8rSEt1SR8b0gGmiiZZ4l52lGSCum5 lRtmPPtt/tgnqubiLBBW2fatlarhjo6qRp7FRE9IsE6XBIl6muTGS/kUDwEm9NGXjQRp nxmHp4/JKDKrYHg8cKsm+yr3k17hNXHITIrb9VAh2CtEKpAxSYN3MsC4QplXdnLArQju U3jAnJf0lLZwZcygBbZSY7ENEAtHSbHpt6LLeQKlzosYARoakAH3j8EaAAAu1TfyAYE4 +u7ENqUzddifO6Qty3E2I4Soq00SbOO+e64WIUZ0gxoARQqeuAN7H/jaOkC4t5mhWmkb aEFA==

 The message contains a valid DKIM signature (formatted as per the standard).

 Validation results is ‘pass’.